-Actually it didn’t go away for next 6 months.
+Actually, it didn’t go away for the next 6 months.

 I was in pain ever since.

 My chest hurt with every breath I took.
 I couldn’t lie down.
-I couldn’t sleep as this pain attacks kept repeating every night.
+I couldn’t sleep as these pain attacks kept repeating every night.

 I was strongly sleep deprived as I spend most of my nights wild awake focusing on my breathing.
 I kept trying to fall asleep sitting straight as I couldn’t lie down because the pain would increase.

 I visited several emergencies and doctors.
 I took many strong painkillers.
 Took a lot of medical tests but all of the results were the same.